 Sec.
 C5-10-2.
-Appointment115.
+Appointment.

-The Mayor shall appoint each Director and other administrative official set forth in this Charter or authorized by ordinance in accordance with the provisions of this Charter and shall submit each nomination to the Board of Representatives at its next regular meeting following such nomination.
+The Mayor shall appoint each Director and other administrative official set forth in this Charter or authorized by [ordinance] < Ordinance > in accordance with the provisions of this Charter and shall submit each nomination to the Board of Representatives at its next regular [meeting] < Meeting > following such nomination.
 Pending action by the Board, each nominee shall perform duties and exercise the powers of the office for which nominated.
-In the event that the Board of Representatives rejects a nomination, the Mayor shall submit a new nomination to the Board of Representatives at its next regular meeting; provided that the Mayor may not submit the same name more than two times.
+In the event that the Board of Representatives rejects a nomination, the Mayor shall submit a new nomination to the Board of Representatives at its next regular [meeting] < Meeting >; provided that the Mayor may not submit the same name more than two <(2) > times.

-- (a) Each Director shall serve at the pleasure of the Mayor and may be removed by the Mayor without cause shown. - (b) The Mayor, subject to the approval of the Board of Representatives, shall appoint the Chief of Police, the Chief of the Fire Department, the Superintendent of Parks and Recreation, and the Director of Health for terms not to exceed five (5) years116. - (c) There shall be such other administrative positions as may be established by ordinance.
-The Mayor shall make appointments to such other administrative positions, with the approval of the Board of Representatives for terms not more than five years.
+- (a) Each Director shall serve at the pleasure of the Mayor and may be removed by the Mayor without cause shown. - (b) The Mayor, subject to the approval of the Board of Representatives, shall appoint the Chief of Police, the Chief of the Fire Department, the Superintendent of Parks and Recreation, and the Director of Health for terms not to exceed five (5) years.
+(Referendum 11-2-2004; Referendum 11-6-2012) - (c) There shall be such other administrative positions as may be established by [ordinance] < Ordinance >.
+The Mayor shall make appointments to such other administrative positions, with the approval of the Board of Representatives for terms not more than five < (5) > years.

 Sec.
 C5-10-3.
-Salaries117.
+Salaries.

-(a) The Personnel Director, with the approval of the Personnel Commission, the Board of Finance and the Board of Representatives, shall establish the salaries of the Mayor, the Directors, the Town and City Clerk and the Registrars of Voters.
+- (a) The Personnel Director, with the approval of the Personnel Commission, the Board of Finance and the Board of Representatives, shall establish the salaries of the Mayor, the Directors, the Town and City Clerk and the Registrars of Voters. - (b) The Personnel Director shall establish, taking into account where necessary any unique qualifications or job requirements, with the approval of the Personnel Commission, the Board of